davidje13/Website/Readme.md

     "HostnameType": "ip-name",
     "EnableResourceNameDnsARecord": true,
     "EnableResourceNameDnsAAAARecord": false
+  },
+  "MaintenanceOptions": {
+    "AutoRecovery": "default"
   }
 }
 ```

 After creation:

-- assign an elastic IP.
+- assign an elastic IP (this can be done after the install script completes waiting on DNS changes if migrating an existing deployment)
 - assign an IPv6 address (see below, from step 5 if IPv6 already configured for VPC)
 - Disable metadata (Actions &rarr; Instance settings &rarr; Modify instance metadata options)
   Note: do not disable this when creating the instance, as it is required by AWS for configuring SSH keys.